nebari-dev/nebari-docs/ARCHITECTURE.md

 - `PULL_REQUEST_TEMPLATE`: this project's pull request template
 - `workflows/`: GitHub actions workflows for this repository

+> **Note**
+> The issue and pull request templates are located in the (nebari-dev/.github)[https://github.com/nebari-dev/.github] repository and are synced across repositories through a GitHub action.

 # `docs/`

 This is the top-level directory for the documentation.
 It contains the following files and directories.